thesaltree/low-level-design-golang/README.md

 - Request an elevator from any floor, specifying the desired direction (up or down).
 - Assign the nearest elevator to respond to requests.
 - Manage elevator movement and optimize direction changes based on requests and destinations.

+## Library Management System

+The third project in this repository is a Library Management System.
+This system simulates a library where members can borrow and return books.
+It demonstrates:

+- Singleton design pattern for managing the library instance.
+- Book management with support for multiple copies of each book.
+- Member management, including borrowing history and borrowing limits.
+- Concurrency control to handle multiple borrow and return requests simultaneously.

+### Features

+- Add and remove books from the library collection.
+- Allow members to borrow and return books, with automatic status updates.
+- Check book availability and member borrowing quoto limit.
+- Maintain a history of borrowed books for each member.